-National parks are for everyone—and that includes travelers with disabilities and mobility challenges.
+National parks are for everyone—and that includes travelers with disabilities.
 However, when planning a national parks adventure it’s good to keep in mind that some parks are more accessible than others.
 While plenty of national park structures have been refitted with ramps and wider doors, many historic or remote structures remain inaccessible.

 Many hiking trails are accessible to wheelchairs and most campgrounds designate specific campsites that meet the Americans with Disabilities Act standards.
-If you or someone in your family is traveling with a disability, there are many resources to help you plan your trip.
+If you or someone in your family is disabled, there are many resources to help you plan your trip.
 Check on the specific park’s website for services pertinent to that park.
 Many parks have facilities, programs, and trails designed for those with physical or mobility challenges.

 Most park brochures are also available in large print or braille.
 With enough notice, some parks can provide services for those with hearing impairments, and park videos often have captioned versions.
 Trained service dogs are permitted in many parks, but check on requirements; some parks with prevalent grizzly bear populations discourage them in the backcountry.